prernaadvani/whatsprernacooking/_posts/2020-12-16-dark-chocolate-bread-pudding.md

 * 2 4-oz semi sweet chocolate baking bars, broken into pieces
 * 4 large eggs
 * 1/2 cup granulated sugar
-* 2 teaspoons vanilla extract (highly recommend using the real thing and not the artificial flavors)
+* 2 teaspoons vanilla extract (highly recommend using the real thing and not the artificial flavor)
 * 1/2 teaspoon salt
 * 1 loaf (1 lb) day old brioche bread (I use the one from Trader Joe's)
   - _Note: if you use fresh bread, it might be too moist to soak up the custard, which would give you a soggy bread pudding.
 Day old bread is ideal)_